brlnoble/Observational-Astronomy/README.md

 # Observational-Astronomy
 Using data from the Gaia Archive from the ESA, I extracted data from certain parts of the sky to find star clusters within.
+Using the proper motions and positions (right ascension and declination), I was able to produce Colour-Magnitude plots very similar to those found in research papers.

 Data from: https://gea.esac.esa.int/archive/